 - Option to work directly with a designer

-99designs can be a bit pricey compared to the other services on this list, but it offers excellent value for your money.
-You can run a contest for just about any design work you need, from logos to product packaging to book covers.
+99designs can be a bit pricey compared to the other services on this list, but it offers excellent value for your money, especially if you have long-term design work.
+You can run a contest for just about any design project, from logos to product packaging to book covers.

-For an extra fee, you can run a private design contest, so your competitors can’t see what you’re up to.
+If you don’t want your competitors to know what you’re up to, you can run a private design contest with 99designs for an extra fee.
 Agencies can sign up for 99designs Pro, which includes expedited service and a dedicated account manager.

 - The best logo editor for design flexibility

-Another nice perk is that you can download a low-resolution version of your logo for free.
-Unlike with other services that offer free samples, here you can do whatever you like with your free logo – even use it commercially, as long as you link to DesignEvo from your website.
+What’s even more exciting is that you can download a PNG file of your design for free.
+You can do whatever you like with your free logo – even use it commercially, as long as you link to DesignEvo from your website.

-- Choose from 5 logos by different designers
+- You get 5 logos by different designers

 - Unlimited changes and revisions